 Reality is the leading cause of stress amongst those in touch with it. — Jane Wagner

 The rest is history.
 After the knot was tied, we basked in euphoria and bliss as newlyweds… for a while.
 Several years into our marriage we started pastoring and the kids started coming.
 We spent less and less time together, until one day we had to sit down and say, “We need to change some things.
-We are growing apart.”
-The urgent things had taken over the essential things, and we realized that we had failed in our priorities.
+We’re growing apart.”

 Do you remember those early days when you came to Christ?
 How it felt like you couldn’t soar any higher in your spirit?
 Then life took over, and you still loved Jesus, but the blinding excitement of it eventually faded.

 On earth, there is constant tension between the temporary and the eternal.
-This tension is known to God too.
 It’s natural and normal to feel this tension.
-Our hearts should long for the Lord Jesus, and we ought to feel the pangs of yearning for the eternal.
-At the same time, we need to be busy seeking joy in Christ as we go about the normalcy of today.
+We ought to feel the pangs of yearning for the eternal.
+At the same time, we need to seek joy in Christ as we go about the normalcy of today.

 In the same way that Libby and I sat down and made it a priority to talk about our relationship, you need to do that regarding your relationship with Christ.

 Jesus, I feel tension.
 Sometimes I have great days, and sometimes I have terrible ones.
 Teach me and grow me.
 Give me an awareness of Your presence in me and around me right now.
-My soul longs for You, thirsty for a drink of Your cool presence.
-By Your Spirit in me, slow me, let me rest in You.
 Quiet my soul, that I can be still and know that You are my God, still.
+Amen.

 Listen to Pete, Jill & Stuart Briscoe on the Telling the Truth broadcast at OnePlace.com